celo-org/Proof-of-Ship/5/personalized-feedback/proof_of_ship_feedback.md

 **General Feedback:**
 - Make sure all of your team has filled out your profile on KarmaGAP.
-- don't have Johns information here, only in the deck.
+- don't have Johns information on KarmaGAP, only in the deck.
-- to the farcaster app, add the possibility to share my saving circle in a miniapp.
+- to the farcaster app, add the possibility to share my saving circle in a frame.
 - good solid clean design.
 - works well.
 - no bugs.
 - Real and useful use case.
-- I think this idea is super useful, but he 5% fee  in very transaction is a bit high, would people be willing to pay that?
+- I think this idea is super useful, but the 5% fee  in very transaction is a bit high, would people be willing to pay that?
 - A GTM with a human journey/funnel acquisition could help understand these points as well.

 ---